Best Practices for Square Invoices

 You’re in control of sending a Square invoice, so it’s important to know who you’re working with.
 Take additional steps to call your customer for large or unusual orders.
 If your customer is unable to speak on the phone or the phone number they provide doesn’t work, don’t proceed with a sale.

 Doing this ensures that the customer accepts and recognizes each payment that is processed, reducing the likelihood of a dispute.
-If you want to keep a copy for your records, you can always cc your own email address.
+If you want to keep a copy for your records, you can always cc your own email address or phone number.

 Attach a Contract

 One of the best ways to avoid misunderstandings or late payment is to put a contract in place.
 Contracts allow you and your customer to understand exactly what is expected from your transaction, minimize your chance of a dispute, and help ensure that you get paid.

 If you are using Square Invoices to get paid, you can attach a contract right to your customer’s invoice.
 While contracts aren’t appropriate for every business, they can be invaluable to businesses who work in wholesale or on a project basis.

 Using Square Invoices, you can attach a copy of your contract directly to your customer’s invoice.
 If you aren’t familiar with creating a contract, our team has created two templates that you can use.

 |Service-based Agreement||Sale of Goods Agreement||Refund & Return Policy|

 |Acknowledgement of Completion of Services||Acknowledgement of Receipt of Goods|

 *Square is not a law firm, an attorney or a professional advisor in any industry.
 Square provides this template to individuals who choose to prepare their own contractual documents and does not constitute legal advice.